connect2brain/mtms/sandbox/eeg_virtual/datasets/README.md

 A script called `dataset_download.sh` is provided.
 It relies on a tools called `datalad` and `git-annex` to download datasets.

+### Install openneuro-cli

+Datasets can be downloaded manually from Openneuro.org, or using their Command Line Interface tool `openneuro-cli`.

+Prerequisite: NodeJS (version 10 or higher) and `npm`

+To install `openneuro-cli` globally:

+	npm install -g openneuro-cli

+First, login to openneuro.org using your browser and generate an API key: [https://openneuro.org/keygen] (only works when you are logged in).

+Then, login using command line:

+	openneuro login

+Select openneuro.org and paste in the API key you created.

+Usage example:

+	openneuro download --snapshot 1.3.0 ds000113 forrestgump/

 ### Install git-annex

 MacOS: